LeviSchuck/lmdvvyd/report.md

 + **Key: Integer Mask**
 	Value: Actor

+Furthermore, _Property Sets_ will contain a list of client identifiers which will be used to broadcast to the clients the change.

+These client identifiers are populated on client connection with what they register with.

 ####Relations

 A **Property** holds a contract, and references to all property sets which contain it.